SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/linking_shapes/Linking_a_shape_to_a_webpage.md

 By default, webpages displayed inside a shape do not display a refresh button.
 If you want to add a refresh button to an embedded browser, add a shape data field of type **Options** to the shape containing the web browser control, and set its value to "RefreshButtonVisibility=true".

 > [!NOTE]
-> To force refresh the page (i.e. clear the cache), click the refresh button while pressing CTRL.
+> To force refresh the page (i.e. clear the cache), click the refresh button while pressing Ctrl.

 ### SingleSignOn